akkartik/mu/vocabulary.md

 ### Functions

 The most useful functions from 400.mu and later .mu files.
-Look for definitions (using `ctags`) to see type signatures.
+Look in signatures.mu for their full type signatures.

 - `abort`: print a message in red on the bottom left of the screen and halt